pershyn/storm-metrics-opentsdb/README.md

 Previous version `0.0.4` used the blocking TCP to talk directly to TSD daemon, however high performance tests showed that TSD daemon tends to slow down sometimes, lag and even die.

-In order to handle such scenarious properly, we have to make an admit that tsd service is not reliable and use asynchronous `java.nio` (or even `netty`) with proper timeouts, and also, which turned out to be harder, the connection should be proven to be functional.
+In order to handle such scenarious properly, we have to admit that tsd service is not reliable and use asynchronous `java.nio` (or even `netty`) with proper timeouts, and also, which turned out to be harder, the connection should be proven to be functional.

 The logic to maintain the connection and testing that it is up and alive and accepts connection seemed to me pretty complicated (you can look it up in `tcollector` implementation).